PeakActivity/FulllStackChallenge/README.md

 #### Base Requirements For All Levels
 -------
-- Source code on **GitHub** or **Bitbucket**
+- Source code on **GitHub**, **Bitbucket** or **Gitlab**
 - Clean, readable, maintainable codebase
 - Tickets should be saved to a database
 - There should be two views
   - Submit a ticket
-        - Anyone can submit a ticket
+        - Anyone can submit a ticket.
-        - Ticket should include: Time, Date, Submitter's Email, and Description
+        - The ticket should include: Time, Date, Submitter's Email, and Description.
   - Manage tickets
-        - This view should be protected by a password
+        - A password should protect this view.
-        - IT staff should be able to mark tickets complete and remove completed tickets
+        - IT staff should be able to mark tickets complete and remove completed tickets.

 #### Levels of Awesome